-Let a Fort Lauderdale Workers Comp Law Firm Assist with Your Company Vehicle Accident Claim
+Let a Fort Lauderdale Company Vehicle Accident Lawyer Assist with Your Claim

 According to the Florida Department of Financial Services, more than 3,000 car accidents occur every year in Florida while a person is driving a company owned vehicle.
 Over the last ten years, people injured in these car accidents have lost an average of $10,000 in lost wages, and average almost $29,000 in medical bills.
 If you are injured while driving a company owned vehicle, can you make a claim to recover your lost wages and money for your medical bills?
-Our Fort Lauderdale workers comp law firm says yes.
+Our Fort Lauderdale company vehicle lawyer says yes.

 In Florida, you may actually have two separate claims to pursue if you’re injured while driving a company vehicle.
 If you’re injured in a company vehicle while in the course of your daily employment, you claim will be covered by Florida’s Workers Compensation Laws.
 In addition to a workers compensation claim, you can also pursue your rights through Florida’s Car Accident Laws.
 However, Florida’s workers compensation laws provide for different benefits than you can recover through Florida’s car accident laws, so it is worthwhile to pursue both types of claims.